-Tam downplays Chinese origins of the coronavirus, instead attempting to silence those who link the virus to China, and Chinese in Canada, by warning Canadians to that such accusations are “racist” and “divisive”, claiming that our country is built on “deep-rooted” values of diversity – despite that fact that the demographic character of Canada was 97% European in as recent as 1971.
+Tam downplays Chinese origins of the coronavirus, instead attempting to silence those who link the virus to China, and Chinese in Canada, by warning Canadians that such accusations are “racist” and “divisive”, claiming that our country is built on “deep-rooted” values of diversity – despite that fact that the demographic character of Canada was ~97% white European as recent as 1971.

-Rumours are swirling that Canada’s Public Health Officer, Theresa Tam, is a Chinese Communist Party loyalist.
+Is Canada’s Public Health Officer, Theresa Tam, is a Chinese Communist Party loyalist?

-Tam is also contracted by the World Health Organization, an outfit which claims access to abortion is a human right and promotes mandatory transgender education among K-12 students.
-Their website lists Tam as “an international expert on a number of World Health Organization committees” which includes SARS, pandemic influenza and polio eradication.
+Tam is also contracted by the World Health Organization (WHO), an outfit which claims access to abortion is a human right and promotes mandatory transgender education among K-12 students.
+Their website lists Tam as “an international expert on a number of World Health Organization committees” which include SARS, pandemic influenza, and polio eradication.
 Other than this, information about Canada’s newest Public Health Officer remains suspiciously scarce.

 Backed by a media industrial complex that is increasingly hostile to anything conservative, nationalistic, or traditionalist, critics of Tam’s loyalty and intentions are consistently lambasted and have their employment status jeopardized.